Synth14/WhoReapedWhat/README.md

 - **Improvements** on the "who" part, currently it gets the current user, and the suspicious process currently running, but it's by no means perfect.
 - **Improvements** on the troubleshooting, the best way right now to troubleshoot is to make it run throught the terminal
-- **Improvements** on the watchPath you can specify.
-It only takes one for now.
 - **Reducing the size** of the bin & the docker image

 ## Features

 - **Real-time monitoring** of file deletions